 No. The OSH Code’s leave provisions apply to workers, defined to exclude persons in managerial, administrative, or supervisory roles.

-Ambiguity: The threshold for “supervisory” role is vague.
+Note: The threshold for “supervisory” role requires careful analysis.
 At what level does an employee cease to be a “worker”?

 Question: Do fixed-term employees get gratuity after one year?